cooptimize/Dataverse/Synapse/Expanded Dataverse Tables/README.md

 For Dataverse data is stored in CSV, thus the file format defines the comma delimiter as a field terminator.

 # Expanded Dataverse Table from Data Lake
 Modifying integers that represent text is a key part of consuming Dataverse data from a Data Lake.
 However, many of the published solutions tell you to do this process one integer at a time or don’t create an identical schema to the TDS endpoint.
+We’ve come up with a better way.